On This Day in History: August 14

 - Ben Sidran, American jazz and rock keyboardist

 - Willie Dunn, Canadian singer-songwriter and producer (d.
 2013)

 - Connie Smith, American country music singer-songwriter and guitarist

-- John Brodie, American football player and golfer
+- John Brodie, American football player

 - Richard R. Ernst, Swiss chemist and academic, Nobel Prize laureate